 As part of its regulatory role, the FCA can bring disciplinary proceedings against authorised firms for regulatory breaches.
 For firms involved in such practices, the FCA has the power to impose fines, withdraw or vary a firm or individual’s authorisation, issue financial penalties or issue warnings, supervisory and decision notices.

 How does the FCA deal with criminal breaches?

 For criminal offences, the FCA will pursue prosecution through the criminal courts, with penalties for conviction including significant prison sentences and financial orders.
 Criminal matters that will be investigated by the FCA include mis-selling, money laundering, insider dealing, market rigging, obstruction of an FCA investigation, and perimeter breaches in which authorised activities have been carried out by an unauthorised individual.

 Wilford Smith Solicitors’s solicitors are experienced in advising clients in relation to investigations by the FCA, as well as working with individuals and firms operating in the financial services industry to help avoid FCA enforcement investigations.
 We take pride in our client-focused approach that promises to deliver straightforward advice and effective solutions.
 We know how distressing an investigation by enforcement authorities such as the FCA can be, but we will work hard to minimise the stress involved and maximise the chance of getting you the best possible outcome.

 Contact our FCA Defence Solicitors, England and Wales

-Our solicitors are based in Sheffield and London and assist clients throughout England and Wales.
+Our solicitors are based in London, Sheffield and Manchester and assist clients throughout England and Wales.
 For expert legal advice and representation from solicitors who put your interests first, contact us today on 01709 828 044.